enviodev/docs/docs/HyperIndex/migration-guide-v1-v2.md

     - In v2, you can directly access the fields of the loader the exact same way as you do in the handler, with an async 'get' function.
   - In v1, you needed to call 'load' in the loader, and 'get' in the handler separately (or use labelled fields).
     - In v2, you can use the return type of the loader to directly access the fields in the handler via the context, or you can call 'get' again.
+- Fixed indexing params with names that are reserved words in ReScript.

 ## Changes to Make